 You would think this would be disturbing but I don’t really find it so.
 Partly because it does map to certain experiences I’ve had.
 What are things I’ve accomplished, that I feel proud of?
-Well, various songs I’ve written, articles I’ve composed.
-But the truth is, during those process of creation I often don’t feel that I’m doing the writing/composing – it’s more like the universe is handing me ideas and I’m annotating them.
+Well, various songs I’ve composed, articles I’ve written.
+But the truth is, during those processes of creation I often don’t feel that I’m doing the writing/composing – it’s more like the universe is handing me ideas and I’m annotating them.

 I’m reminded of a book I’ve mentioned in the past, “The User Illusion.”
 In there is story about the scientist James Clerk Maxwell, a guy who came up with a lot of groundbreaking ideas related topics like thermodynamics.
 He was on his deathbed and said, “What is done by what is called myself is, I feel, done by something greater than myself in me.”

 E.g. it wasn’t “him” doing the things.

 But then who/what is doing the things?
 And who/what is observing them?

 I’m continuing my reading of Eckhart Tolle’s “A New Earth.”
 One of Tolle’s contentions is that the ego (that ethereal ball of self-interested consciousness living within us) is very invested in “forms.”
 Forms could be objects the ego uses to define itself, like “Look at my fine collection of Peruvian Death Masks.”
 Or the forms could be non-material thoughts or stories the ego uses to define itself, like, “Let me now bore you with my exhaustive knowledge of 13th century castle building techniques.”
 The point being that our egos are dependent on these forms to build them/us up.